MorimaruKida/MorimaruKida.github.io/facilities.md

 :-------------------------:|:-------------------------:
 ![field](/assets/img/DSCF9984.jpg)  |  ![Net house](/assets/img/DSCF9943.jpg)

-And other basic instruments such as IEW/ultrapure water systems, an autoclave, deep freezers, ...
+And other basic instruments such as IEW/ultrapure water systems, an autoclave, deep freezers, fume hoods...
 All reagents are registered with barcodes and properly managed with an online system.

 ***